-Mirrors and dry erase markers with glass beads: a drawing activity for kids and fine motor fun!
+Mirrors and dry erase markers with glass beads: a drawing activity and fine motor fun for toddlers and preschoolers.

 Mirrors for play – why a mirror makes a great play surface: